 The bone-chilling gruesome rape and murder of an 8-year-old child Asifa, has once again raised the question “Is my child safe?”.
 So what do you do as a parent?
-Only teaching your child the preventive measures are the only ways to protect them from these insane sexual abuse, attack and potential rape.
+Only teaching your child the preventive measures are the only ways to protect them from this insane sexual abuse, attack, and potential rape.
+Read on to know more about how potential attacks and rape can be avoided.
+Teach your child the preventive measures you and your child should take to protect from sexual abuse, attack and potential rape.

-Preventive Measures to protect Child from Child Assault, Abuse etc
+Preventive Measures to Protect Child from Child Assault, Abuse & more

 Here are some preventive measures you and your child should take to protect your child from attack and potential rape.

-Make your child aware of their surroundings at all timesA child can sense danger.
+Make Your Child Aware of Surroundings At All TimesA child can sense danger.
 Teach your child to immediately tell you or call you (if they are old enough to carry a phone) whenever s/he feels that something is not right, could be about the situation or the person.
-Timely action can prevent a potential abuse.
-Read how to educate child to identify child abuse and report as it happens.
+Timely action can prevent potential abuse.
+Read how to educate a child to identify child abuse and report as it happens.

-Never trust a strangerThis is something you could teach your child as a Life-hack.
+Never Trust a StrangerThis is something you could teach your child as a Life-hack.
 If you ever leave your child at home alone for some time and you cannot find someone else to take care of him/her, make sure that you talk to them before leaving: Tell them to never open the door no matter who’s the visitor.
-You’re your child to never give any information about s/he being being alone at home to anyone.
-READ: How to be Safe from Strangers?
+You’re your child to never give any information about s/he is being alone at home to anyone.
+[Read: How to be Safe from Strangers?]

 Stick with your friendsIt’s always better to go out with a group of friends than alone.
 Ask your child to always stick with his/her friends, and to never go somewhere without informing you or another family member

-Know if it is a good touch or bad touchSit with your daughter and son and tell them about good touch and bad touch.
+Know if it is good to touch or bad touchSit with your daughter and son and tell them about good touch and bad touch.
 The more aware they are the safer they’ll be

 Ask for help and help othersEncourage your child to ask for help and to help others.
 If your child ever finds herself in danger, she should ask for help.
 Also, ask your child to help others if they see someone in a situation like this.
 If s/he is not capable to help then s/he should ask someone else to help.
 Scream, shout, run, hide, but your child should not stay silent.
-Read about what legal actions against child abuse & harrasment parents should take .
+[Read - About what legal actions against child abuse & harassment parents should take]